suffolklibraries/sljekyll/blog/_posts/2018-07-31-arts-programme.md

 breadcrumb: blog
 ---

-{% include /c/figure.html alt="A collage produced at an arts workshop at Sybil Andrews Academy" src="/images/featured/featured-arts-blog-3.jpg" caption="A collage produced at an arts workshop at Sybil Andrews Academy" %}
+{% include /c/figure.html alt="Collage produced at an arts workshop at Sybil Andrews Academy" src="/images/featured/featured-arts-blog-3.jpg" caption="A collage produced at an arts workshop at Sybil Andrews Academy" %}

 **Arts programme coordinator Melissa Matthews talks about the next big step in the development of the Suffolk Libraries Arts Programme.**